 O yes, they do!

 The reasons, generally, are the lack of space and null pointer exceptions.
-The Cloud infrastructure and Kotlin’s resistance to NPE is going to solve both problems.
+The Cloud infrastructure and Kotlin’s resistance to NPE are going to solve both problems.

 No longer will you have to be answerable for the crashes of an astounding App due to NullPointer Exceptions on Android.
 So you end up saving time and your reputation if you build App on Kotlin that catches NullPointer Exceptions at the time of code compilation.
 No null pointer issue reaches the deployment stage.